Are you planning a trip to Turkey? If you’re looking for destinations to add to your itinerary, here are the 18

 If you’re a history buff, seeing Aspendos is a must.
 This incredible site is home to a large Roman theater that dates back to 160 AD.
 During Marcus Aurelius’ rule, the theater welcomed many cultural performances and festivals.

 Today, the theater hosts the annual Aspendos Opera and Ballet Festival.
 Guests describe the incredible acoustics and the overall experience of watching superb talent in a historic location.

 While the theater is the most famous attraction, the whole city still has various ruins.

-Aspendos is 50 kilometers east of Antalya and shares a border with Side and the best way to get to Aspendos is by a private vehicle.
+Aspendos is 50 kilometers east of Antalya and shares a border with Side, and the best way to get to Aspendos is by private vehicle.

 The Mediterranean Sea is one of the most exquisite sights in the world.
 If you have anything close by the coastline, cruising the Mediterranean is a must.

 On a cruise, you’ll glide on the brilliant blue waters and gaze at the white-sand beaches and forest-clad slopes.

 There are not only amazing sites but several incredible activities on the coast.
 For example, you can stop in Fethiye or Marmaris and spend a day gazing at the historic locations and eating delicious Turkish cuisine.

 Pergamon was a Greco-Roman town located in modern-day Bergama.
 The city was once a rich and powerful kingdom in the 3rd century BC.
 Today, Pergamon is a quiet coastal town, though it still holds an immense history.

 Pergamon is located 16 miles from the Aegean Sea on an isolated hill.
 It reached its peak in the 5th century BC when it became the residency of the Attalid dynasty.

 The most recognizable ruin is an Acropolis-like metropolis.
 It was once an iconic library, but only its bare ruins remain.
 You can also find the ruins of a gymnasium, a marketplace, and the temples of Demeter and Hera.